Freedom of religion in Afghanistan: Overview

+Freedom of Religion before November 2001

 History

 The Taliban imposed its interpretation of Islamic law, establishing a "Ministry for the Promotion of Virtue and the Prevention of Vice" for purposes of enforcement.
 One of the Ministry's duties was to operate a body of religious police who enforced edicts on dress code, employment, access to medical care, behavior, religious practice, and expression.
 Persons found to be in violation of an edict were often subject to punishment meted out on the spot, which included beatings and detention.

 The Taliban persecuted members of other Islamic sects as well as non-Muslims.
 Traditionally, Sunni Islam of the Hanafi school of jurisprudence has been the dominant form of Islam in Afghanistan.
 This school counts the Taliban among its followers.
 The Deoband madrassa (religious school) near Delhi, India, has been a source of influence for these Sunni for approximately 200 years.
 Most of the Taliban leadership attended Deobandi-influenced seminaries in Pakistan.
 The Deoband school has long sought to "purify" Islam by discarding supposedly un-Islamic accretions to the faith and reemphasizing the models established in the Qur'an and Hadith.
 Deobandi scholars often have opposed what they perceive as Western influences.
 Much of the population adheres to Deobandi-influenced Hanafi Sunnism, but a sizable minority adheres to a more mystical version of Hanafi Sunnism generally known as Sufism.
 Sufism centers on orders or brotherhoods that follow charismatic religious leaders.

 The Shi'a, under the Taliban, were among the most economically disadvantaged groups in the country.
 An ethnic group known as the Hazara is predominantly Shi'a Muslim.
-There also are small numbers of Ismailis living in the central and northern parts of the country.
+There are also small numbers of Ismailis living in the central and northern parts of the country.
 Ismailis are Shi'a Muslims, but consider the Aga Khan their spiritual leader.